-The Statement of Accounts (SoA) summarises the Fund's transactions for 2022/23 and its position as at 31 March 2023.
-The SoA has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) which is based upon International Financial Reporting Standards (IFRS) as amended for the UK public sector.
-The Accounts have been prepared on an accruals basis, apart from transfer values which are accounted for on a cash basis as described below.
+The Statement of Accounts (SoA) summarises the Fund's transactions for 2023/24 and its position as at 31 March 2024.
+The SoA has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) which is based upon International Financial Reporting Standards (IFRS) as amended for the UK public sector.
+The Accounts have been prepared on an accruals basis, apart from individual transfer values which are accounted for on a cash basis as described below.
+The accounts have been prepared on a going concern basis.